village-one/stickers/README.md

 ## License

-We are releasing all these under a Creative Commons license, speficially [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) (ATTRIBUTION-NONCOMMERCIAL-SHAREALIKE 4.0 INTERNATIONAL).
+We are releasing all of these assets under a Creative Commons license, specifically [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) (ATTRIBUTION-NONCOMMERCIAL-SHAREALIKE 4.0 INTERNATIONAL).

 This means you can take our files, reproduce and modify them for personal use, but you are not allowed to sell them or release them under a different license.
 As an example, it’s fine to change some colors, print a bunch of stickers, stick them on your laptop and hand them out at a conference, but please don’t put them on t-shirts to sell in your Shopify shop.
 It would also be nice if you gave us credit, e.g. when you share your stickers in a social media post, but it’s not required on the stickers themselves.